Desert Warrior (2025 film): Production

-Desert Warrior was announced in November 2021 as a film produced by JB Pictures and AGC Studios along with MBC Studios, the Saudi-backed production arm of MBC.
-It was written by Rupert Wyatt, Erica Beeney, David Self, and Gary Ross, with Wyatt directing the film as well.
-The cast includes Anthony Mackie, Aiysha Hart, Sharlto Copley, Ghassan Massoud, Sami Bouajila, Lamis Ammar, Géza Röhrig, Ben Kingsley, and Numan Acar.
-It was one of the first major English-language film produced by MBC Studios, and it is the largest production to film in Saudi Arabia.
+Desert Warrior was announced in November 2021 as a film produced by JB Pictures, AGC Studios, Studio Mechanical, and MBC Studios—the Saudi-backed production arm of MBC.
+Its story originated from David Self, while the screenplay was written by Self, director Rupert Wyatt and his wife Erica Beeney; Self's original script focused on the male bandit Hanzala, while Wyatt and Beeny rewrote the script to center on Princess Hind.
+Gary Ross provided uncredited rewrites.
+The cast includes Anthony Mackie and Aiysha Hart as Hanzala and Hind, respectively, alongside Sharlto Copley, Ghassan Massoud, Sami Bouajila, Lamis Ammar, Géza Röhrig, Ben Kingsley, and Numan Acar.
+It was one of the first major English-language films produced by MBC Studios, and is the largest production to film in Saudi Arabia.
 MBC saw it as an anchor for the nascent film industry that was being established in the region, where key crewmembers were brought in for the project to effectively train and develop Saudi crews learning about the industry.
 The crew size was approximately 450–500 people each day.

 Principal photography began in September 2021 in Neom, Saudi Arabia, and it was completed by February 2022.
 The film had a long post-production period, and it planned to seek buyers in the first quarter of 2024, targeting a film festival debut before a wide theatrical release.
-In October 2024, it was reported that Wyatt had briefly exited the film due to creative differences, but later returned to finish editing the film.
+In October 2024, it was reported that Wyatt had briefly exited the film due to creative differences, but later returned to finish the editing.
 Guillermo Garza serves as the cinematographer, Richard Mettler serves as editor, and Dan Levy was the composer for the film.

 Release

 Desert Warrior premiered at the Zurich Film Festival on September 28, 2025.
+The film was also screened at Saudi Arabia's 5th Red Sea International Film Festival on December 6 that same year.

+In February 2026, Vertical acquired the distribution rights to the film, later scheduling it for a theatrical release in the United States on April 24, 2026.

+Riders of the Desert (Persian: غارتگران صحرا), a novel by Morteza Esmailzadeh, was written within a month in response to the film Desert Warrior.
+Aiming to present a historical account of the Battle of Dhi Qar, the work examines the traditions of the Jahiliyyah era and depicts the cultural and civilizational confrontation between ancient Persia and the Arabian Peninsula during that period.

 Reception

+Box office

+Desert Warrior was released in 1,010 theatres in North America.
+It made just $472,111 in its opening weekend (a $467 per theatre average), becoming one of the worst domestic openings in history for a major film.

+The Saudi-backed film grossed $87,000 in Saudi Arabia in its opening weekend, ranking it at eighth in the country's box office.
+Across the Middle East, the film earned $227,000.